SMS Notification Best Practices 2026 | MagicBell

 RCS: The Next Evolution of Business Messaging

-Rich Communication Services (RCS) is rapidly emerging as the successor to SMS for business messaging.
-With Apple adopting RCS in iOS 18 (September 2024) and over 1.5 billion monthly active RCS users worldwide, this channel deserves attention in any 2026 messaging strategy.
+Rich Communication Services (RCS) is becoming the next step after SMS for business messaging.
+Apple added RCS in iOS 18 (September 2024).
+There are now over 1.5 billion monthly active RCS users worldwide.
+This channel belongs in any 2026 messaging plan.

 What RCS Adds Over SMS: